-In this assignment, you will read and summarize a current research paper.
-The paper will come from an established journal, such as the IEEE Transactions on Computers*.
+In this assignment, you will read and summarize a current research paper from an established journal, such as the IEEE Transactions on Computers*.
+Do not use a conference paper.

 Your job is to explain an aspect of the paper in your own words.
 Evaluate the paper.
 You may use other sources as well, as long as you include a copy and cite the source.
 You must base the majority of your work on the paper assigned to you.
 Points will be deducted for relying too heavily on other sources.
 You may be asked to present this paper to the class (if time permits).
 Anticipate common questions, such as "how is this related to our class?", "what is your motivation?", "why did you include the other paper(s)?", and "what is the primary contribution of the paper?"